No matter what you may have heard, email marketing is not dead.

 - transactional emails

-These are the emails that you practically cannot send manually.
+These are the marketing emails that you practically cannot send manually.
 They are based on customer triggers, so that when a customer completes an action, they get an email.

 If they add items to their cart and leave without buying, they get the cart abandonment email.